GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 # Region Failover

-Region Failover provides the ability to recover regions from crashed Datanodes without losing data.
+Region Failover provides the ability to recover regions from region failures without losing data.
 This is implemented via [Region Migration](/user-guide/operations/region-migration).

 ## Enable the Region Failover